CSE110-Coblenz/cse-110-project-team-33/README.md

 Arc-haeology is a small web-based game designed to challenge young (7-9th grade) students' understanding of basic trigonometry concepts.
 It was developed by four CSE undergrads at UCSD for the class CSE110.
 It was written in 5-7 weeks, entirely in Typescript + Konva!

+## Licensing

+This project is covered under the GNU General Public License v3.0 (GPLv3).
+See the `LICENSE` file for details.

 ## Some screenshots...

 <img width="800" height="600" alt="canvas" src="https://github.com/user-attachments/assets/f68de556-b115-4659-a396-427c012ceb4f" />